menu

 The overall crime rate in Hebron is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small village, Hebron does not have a public transit system used by locals to get to and from work.
+Hebron is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics